Pop quiz time!

 The answer is yes, due to the power of retargeting.

-Done right, this can become your highly targeted “perpetual” traffic machine and with an improved customer segmentation and lowered spend over time.
+Done right, this can become your highly targeted “perpetual” traffic machine and with an improved customer segmentation matrix and lowered spend over time.

 Again, you’ve probably heard of retargeting before.
 The question is, are you using it?
 Check the Guide To Retargeting here.